ChrisHegarty/ESServer/README.md

 This project a minimal reproducer that roughly represents a layout and configuration of a much larger project, namely the Modular Elasticsearch server.
-Elasticsearch has much custom gradle plugins and configuration, but the behaviour encountered by this minimal reproducer project is substantially the same.
+Elasticsearch has much custom gradle plugins and configuration, but the behaviour encountered by this minimal reproducer project is substantially representative of the issue seen in the larger project.

 Version: IntelliJ IDEA 2021.3.1 (Ultimate Edition)